RascalTwo/VideoUserMarkersUserscriptExtension/README.md

 ## Storage

-All the markers are stored in `localStorage` based on the archival VOD, so you won't lose them until you clear this.
+All the markers are stored in `localStorage` based on the archival Video, so you won't lose them until you clear this.

 ## Limitations

-If watching a Live stream that is not archiving the stream to a VOD, while you can still add markers, they will be inaccessible after the stream ends as there is no VOD to visit to view them.
+If watching a Live stream that is not archiving the stream to a Video, while you can still add markers, they will be inaccessible after the stream ends as there is no Video to visit to view them.

 ## Roadmap